Dynamoterror: Classification

 McDonald et al. (2018) originally placed Dynamoterror within Tyrannosaurinae, in a polytomy with Lythronax, Nanuqsaurus, Teratophoneus, Daspletosaurus, Zhuchengtyrannus, and a clade containing Tarbosaurus and Tyrannosaurus.
 The authors suggested that the polytomy was likely caused by the fragmentary nature of the holotype specimen of Dynamoterror.
 The authors also suggested that the area of origin for the large-bodied tyrannosaurine clade is difficult to determine due to the small amount of tyrannosauroid specimens known from the Campanian of Asia and the lack of diagnostic early tyrannosaurid material from northern Laramidia.
 However, Voris et al. (2020) later assigned Dynamoterror within a clade containing Teratophoneus and Lythronax only.
-The authors suggested that this clade likely had different feeding strategies to tyrannosaurids belonging to the clade Daspletosaurini due to the differing skull morphologies.
+The authors suggested that this clade likely had different feeding strategies to tyrannosaurids belonging to the clade Daspletosaurini because of the differing skull morphologies.
 A study by Yun (2020) determined Dynamoterror to be a nomen dubium due to the holotype's undiagnostic, fragmentary nature.

 A phylogenetic analysis conducted by Voris et al. (2020) is reproduced below.

 The results of an earlier analysis by McDonald et al. (2018) are reproduced below.

 Paleoecology

-Dynamoterror is known from the upper Allison Member of the Menefee Formation which has been dated to the lower Campanian stage, 78.5 Ma.
+Dynamoterror is known from the upper Allison Member of the Menefee Formation which has been dated to the lower Campanian age, about 78.5 Ma.
 The Menefee Formation represents a widespread alluvial floodplain and consists of mudstone, siltstone, sandstone, and coal.
-The sandstones that compose the Menefee Formation that are fixed within carbonaceous shales of coastal swamp or lagoon origin and are thought to have been created by flood tidal deltas that north and east across New Mexico and towards the retreating Western Interior Seaway.
+The sandstones that compose the Menefee Formation are fixed within carbonaceous shales of coastal swamp or lagoon origin and are thought to have been created by flood tidal deltas that ran north and east across New Mexico and towards the retreating Western Interior Seaway.

 Dynamoterror was contemporaneous with an indeterminate ankylosaur, the indeterminate nodosaurid Invictarx, an indeterminate hadrosaurid, the centrosaurine ceratopsid Menefeeceratops, the brachylophosaurin hadrosaurid Ornatops, an indeterminate tyrannosaurid, and a dromaeosaurid similar to Saurornitholestes.
 Non-dinosaur taxa contemporaneous with Dynamoterror include an indeterminate crocodylian, the alligatoroids Brachychampsa and Deinosuchus, an indeterminate baenid turtle, an indeterminate turtle, and an indeterminate trionychid turtle.